 Trail Running Shoes

+What trail running gear guide would overlook shoes?!
 The key is to ensure you know their size and buy from somewhere with an easy return policy!

-Saucony Perigrine Trail Shoe ($120)
+#5 Best Light and Quick Trail Shoe: Saucony Perigrine Trail Shoe ($120)

-In running I quickly learned how important the right shoe was for my comfort and on the trails I swear it matters even more for blister prevention and stability.
+In running, I quickly learned how important the right shoe was for my comfort and on the trails!
+I swear it matters even more for blister prevention and stability.

 These are great for less technical trails and those of us putting in a lot of mileage.
-They are another favorite of ultra runners, who appreciate the lower heel toe drop and the built in stability of the Hoka style.
+They are another favorite of ultra runners, who appreciate the lower heel-toe drop and the built-in stability of the Hoka style.

 It’s also one of the highest price points, which might make you think twice.
 But it’s a big hit with those spending long days on the trails.

-Here is a full breakdown of the Best Trail Running Watches.
+If you’re looking for more options, here is a full breakdown of the Best Trail Running Watches.

-Smartwool Socks ($21)
+#8 Trail Running Socks: Smartwool Socks ($21)

 Oh baby, I love talking about running socks as gifts because they seem so silly…but are appreciated beyond belief.
 Because they tend to feel like an indulgence even though we know they keep our feet happy.